-Consider resolution No. 23-5348 for the purpose of adopting the 2023 High Capacity Transit Strategy.
+Discuss MPAC recommendation and TPAC recommendation to JPACT on Resolution No. 23-5348 for the purpose of adopting the 2023 High Capacity Transit Strategy in preparation for considering a recommendation at the November 30 meeting.

 POLICY OPTIONS FOR COUNCIL TO CONSIDER